-Information regarding who should apply for financial aid, the application process and types of financial aid can be obtained in the Office of Financial Aid (Jones Student Center 114).
+Information regarding who should apply for financial aid, the application process and types of financial aid can be obtained in the Office of Financial Aid or in the administrative office at any Columbia State center or site.
 For complete details on applying for financial aid, consult the current College catalog.